julinka118/english-for-designers/README.md

 ## About

-Hello, my name is Julie.
-I love taking pictures.
+Hello, my name is Julie.I'm photographer in Prague, but Iˇm open to take picture anywhere I love taking pictures.
 Photography is my passion.
 <!-- Consider including a headshot.
 We’re not designing, so keep the image width/height around 320px x 320px (square).
 Replace "surname" with your surname in the file name. -->